yamunajayan/lavoyage_itinerary_builder-client/README.md

 ### Problem Space

-If someone wants to make a traven itineray, they need to resaerch alot to come up with a good one.
+If someone wants to make a travel itineray, they need to resaerch alot to come up with a good one.
 The use of AI in creating this will make travel stress free.

 ### User Profile